-There are two mechanisms for taking these uses into account in compensation negotiations:
+There are two mechanisms for taking these uses into account in fee negotiations:

-- uses recorded in surveys that are excluded in the course of processing the survey records (which follows protocols agreed between Copyright Agency and CAG and UA); and
+- uses recorded in surveys that are excluded in accordance with the protocols agreed with CAG and UA; and

-- overall discounts in the flat fees, to reflect the class of excluded use.
+- overall discounts for a class of excluded use.